nithinbekal/dotfiles/README.md

 ### iTerm Settings

-- Settings > Profiles > General > Working directory
+- Preferences > General > Load preferences from custom folder or url
-  - Set to "Reuse previous session's directory"
+  - Set it to `dotfiles_path/items2/com.googlecode.iterm2.plist`

 ### Other editors